Minnatulislam/Assignment-11-Lawyer/README.md

   * firebase new create new projects and database  mongodb use.
   * framwork use react-boostrap
   * desgin hot Toast and react icons
+    * server site use env file and jwt token  vercel